Albin-Rohde/no-name/server/README.md

 - Create migration `npm run typeorm migration:generate -- -n <NameOfMigration>`
 - Check/alter migration so that it looks correct
 - Migrations are created in .ts, so we need to build `npm run build`
-- Now we can run our new migration `npm run migrate:latest`
+- Now we can run our new migration `npm run migration:run`
-- Always test that the revert also works as expected `npm run typeorm migration:revert`
+- Always test that the revert also works as expected `npm run migration:revert`

 ## Coding guidelines
 This backend server is built with the MVC design pattern in mind.
 Read more about it here https://help.hcltechsw.com/commerce/9.1.0/developer/concepts/csdmvcdespat.html